probcomp/metaprob/doc/language.md

 of exports from the `builtin` module, and the source code for the other modules.

+### Addresses

+A child of a trace is given by a key; each child of a trace has a different key.
+An 'address' is either a single key or a sequence of keys specifying, for a given trace t, the descendent of t obtained by following the path given by the key sequence.
+An address that is a key or a singleton specifies that child of a given trace, while longer addresses specify deeper descendants, and an empty address specifies the trace itself.

+The following syntax is used for address formation:

+* `(addr k0 k1 ...)`  - an address

 ### Traces

-The following are basic operations suggested for a summary figure (forthcoming, eventually):

-* `(empty-trace)` - create a new mutable trace, initially empty
-* `(trace-set t "a" x)` - store x as the value at t's "a" child
-* `(trace-set t (addr "a" "b") x)` - store x as the value at "b" child of "a" child of t.
-  Repeated assignments overwrite.
-* `(trace-subtrace t "a")`  - get the "a" subtrace (child trace) of t. t has a reference to the subtrace, not a copy, so changes to the subtrace are visible via t.
+In the following, 'A' is an address.

 * `(trace-get t)`  - get the value at t
+* `(trace-get t A)`  - get the value of the A subtrace of t
 * `(trace-has? t)`  - is there a value at t?
-* `(addresses-of t)`  - list of addresses, relative to t, that have values
+* `(trace-has? t A)`  - does t's A subtrace have a value?
+* `(trace-subtrace t A)`  - get the subtrace of t at A
+* `(trace-has-subtrace? t A)`
+* `(trace? x)`  - true if x is a trace

+* `(trace-set t A x)` - return a new trace that's the same as t except at address A, where one will find the value x
+* `(trace-set! t A x)` - store value x at address A under t.  t must be a mutable trace.
+* `(trace-set-subtrace t A u)` - a trace like t, in which u is at address A.
+* `(trace-set-subtrace! t A u)` - store trace u at address A under t.  u becomes a descendant of t.  t must be a mutable trace.
+* `(empty-trace)` - create a new mutable trace, initially empty (use `(trace)` to get an immutable empty trace)
-* `(trace :value 1 "z" 2 "a" (** subtrace) "c" (** (trace "d" 8)))` - construct a trace.
-See figure 7
+* `(trace :value 1 "z" 2 "a" (** subtrace) "c" (** (trace "d" 8)))` - construct an immutable trace.
+The `**` marker indicates that something is to be made a subtrace, not the value of the subtrace.

-An address (or path) is a sequence of keys giving a route from the root of a trace to some child or descendant subtrace.
-An address may be either a single key or a list of keys.
+* `(mutable-trace)` - new mutable trace, initially empty

-* `(addr k0 k1 ...)`  - an address
+* `(mutable-trace ...)` - like `(trace ...)` but returns a mutable trace
-* `(addresses-of t)`  - addresses of all subtraces of t that have values

-There are a number of additional operations on traces, including:

-* `(lookup t a)`  - subtrace of t at address a
-* `(trace-delete t)`
 * `(trace-keys t)`  - list of keys for children
+* `(trace-count t)`  - number of direct children
+* `(addresses-of t)`  - the list of addresses, relative to t, of every descendant subtrace that has a value

+* `(trace-merge t1 t2)`  - return a trace that is the merge of t1 and t2 (union of respective children, recursively)
+* `(trace-delete! t A)`  - t must be mutable - remove the value at A
-* `(trace-subtrace t a)`   - child or other descendant trace at address a (which may be a key)
+* `(lookup t a)`  - subtrace of t at address a - deprecated

-* `(trace-has-subtrace? t a)`
+### Lists and tuples

-Lists and tuples are special cases of traces.
+Lists and tuples (collectively: sequences, not to be confused with Clojure seqs) are special cases of traces.
 A nonempty list is a trace with a value and a `"rest"` child that is a list.
 A tuple is a trace with no value and simple child traces labeled 0, 1, ....
 (By 'simple' I mean a trace that has a value and no children.)
 There are many procedures for working with these.

 * `(list x0 x1 ...)`
 * `(tuple x0 x1 ...)` or `[x0 x1 ...]`